Terrifying Footage Of 9/11 Reminds Us Why We Should Never Forget That Tragic Day

-The video, recorded by Caroline Dries, captured the panic which took place after the first plane hit the North Tower, and the terrifying moment the second plane struck.
+Caroline Dries, a student living at New York University of the time of the attacks, captured the panic which took place after the first plane hit the North Tower and the terrifying moment the second plane struck in footage shared online.

-Caroline, who was a student at the time, captured the iconic footage from her dorm room at New York University.
-She could be heard speaking on the phone to her mother, wondering aloud what had caused the smoke to billow from the tower, and questioning whether it was an explosion.
+In the clip, Caroline can be heard speaking on the phone to her mother, wondering aloud what had caused the smoke to billow from the tower and questioning whether it was an explosion.

 It was just kind of pandemonium with no one knowing what [was] happening.